projectcapsule/capsule/docs/operator/mtb/block-use-of-host-path-volumes.md

 **Description:** Tenants should not be able to mount host volumes and directories.

-**Rationale:** The use of host volumes and directories can be used to access shared data or escalate priviliges and also creates a tight coupling between a tenant workload and a host.
+**Rationale:** The use of host volumes and directories can be used to access shared data or escalate privileges and also creates a tight coupling between a tenant workload and a host.

 **Audit:**